-In 2030, the LCA emissions of BEVs can be reduced further with different levers.
+In 2030, the LCA emissions of BEVs can be even further reduced with different levers.
 First, the use of cleaner electricity for battery production would enable a 5% savings on the BEV lifecycle emissions.
-Second, the battery supply chain is also getting cleaner; with best-in-class supply chains used for the sourcing of lithium, nickel or graphite, BEVs lifecycle emissions could be decreased by 13%.
-Therefore, BEVs still have the highest potential for CO2 emissions reductions over their lifecycle in 2030.
+Second, as battery supply chains are also getting cleaner, best-in-class supply chains used for the sourcing of lithium, nickel or graphite can further decrease BEV lifecycle emissions by a further 13%.
+Therefore, BEVs bought in 2030 have the highest potential for CO_2 emissions reductions over their lifecycle.

-This latest evidence highlights that battery electric cars remain the most promising and mature technological solution to accelerate the transition to carbon neutrality.
-Given the urgency to decarbonise all sectors of our economy, the EU should not delay this transition with sub-optimal technology such as hybrids nor with rare, expensive and inefficient synthetic fuels.
-The phase out of all internal combustion engines by 2035 without any credits for e-fuels is the safest way to stay in line with the EU's Green Deal ambition.
+This latest evidence clearly highlights that battery electric cars remain the most promising and mature technological solution to accelerate the transition to carbon neutrality.
+Given the urgency to decarbonise all sectors of our economy, the EU should not delay this transition with sub-optimal technology such as hybrids nor with extremely limited, expensive and inefficient synthetic fuels.
+The phase out of all internal combustion engines by 2035 without the option for carmakers to purchase credits for e-fuels, is the only way to stay in line with the EU's Green Deal ambitions.